 Absolutely!
 Each Termly policy is handcrafted by licensed attorneys, with state, federal, and international regulations in mind, and is customized specifically for different business types and platforms.

 Currently, users cannot upload policies that they’ve written themselves onto the Termly dashboard.
 This rule is for the protection of your business, as crafting your own policy, or changing the language of one that we have built, may impact the legal validity of the document.

 The time it takes for your custom policy to be fully crafted will depend on the type of policy you wish to create.
 The following are approximate estimates of how long your policy will take to craft in full:

 Disclaimer – 11 minutes

 Yes!
 Termly recognizes the importance of ensuring that every aspect of your brand – including your legal policies – aligns with the vision that you’ve worked hard to cultivate.
-With our Pro plan, you get the option to customize the look and feel of your policies to align with your company’s unique personality.
+With our Pro and Pro+ plans, you get the option to customize the look and feel of your policies to align with your company’s unique personality.

 You’ll have the chance to customize your policy when you first create it, or you can visit your dashboard and edit the look of your policy at any time.